NixOS/rfcs/rfcs/0019-maintainers.md

 currently people either have full commit access, or none at all.

-Therefore, we should implement a format and automation to handle both the data from the `metadata.maintainers` and some maintainers file.
+Therefore, we should implement a format and automation to handle both the data from the `meta.maintainers` and some maintainers file.

 The output of this RFC is:
 - An agreed format for the maintainer file format.